The first impression is the best impression – make sure your living room is making the right statement with these awesome ideas

 The Living Room that is not afraid to be colourful

 Colourful and textured wallpapers are in and so are designer paint jobs that add pops of colour and sheen to the room.
 Here again, you can opt to create a statement wall, maybe one that features a large wood-finish TV unit, with bright colours or wallpaper.
-You could also get peelable wall decals that bring colour and style to your home but leave no traces on the walls when you remove them.
+You could also get peelable wall decals that bring colour and style to your home but leave no traces on the walls when you remove them for a new modern design house.
 Contrast colours – say a chair or vase in pink or lime green in a room that is done up in subtle cream or grey is sure to impress your guests.

 The Living Room that is warm and bright